 Our daily choices affect the brain, as well as the rest of the body — and sometimes our modern environment can make us feel a little off, tired, or experience a lack of concentration or “brain fog”.

-Thankfully, there are some habits we can adopt to naturally support focus and productivity each day.
+Thankfully, there are some habits we can adopt to naturally support focus and productivity each day and increase brain power.
 Here are some top tips to try:

 #1 Enjoy Breakfast